 Darin Beck is only the fourth person to serve as Director of the Kansas Law Enforcement Training Center since it was created in the Legislature in 1968.
 Beck was appointed Executive Director in June of 2018 after having served in a variety of positions at KLETC over nearly 19 years.

 Beck holds a Juris Doctor from the Baylor University school of law, a Masters in Adult Education from Newman University, and Bachelor degrees in Mathematics and Business Administration from Wichita State University.
-He is a graduate of the US Army’s Command and General Staff College and the FBI’s Central States LEEDS.
+He retired from the United States Army as a Lieutenant Colonel and is a graduate of the US Army’s Command and General Staff College and the FBI’s Central States LEEDS.

 Ron served as Associate Director of the Kansas Law Enforcement Training Center from 1996-2006 after serving on the Winfield Police Department for 16 years, the last 5 years as Chief of Police.
 He left KLETC to pursue other opportunities and returned to KLETC as Assistant Director in 2015.
 Ron was appointed as Deputy Executive Director in July 2018.